 Let's say your department requires you to use a headset coupled with a desk phone for calls, but you also want to use the more flexible call management capabilities available in the Virtual Office desktop app.
 You can have the best of both worlds by setting up Virtual Office to make calls via your desk phone; click to call your contacts in the Virtual Office desktop app, and enjoy full access to the Virtual Office contact directory and call management controls.
 Just as in the Virtual Office desktop app, you can handle up to two concurrent calls and merge them into a conference.

 If you enable Auto Connect, your desk phone goes off-hook automatically when you make a call.
 Once the call on your desk phone connects, you are able to hold, transfer, merge, and add calls from the Virtual Office desktop app.
 If you enable Device supports Answer, you are able to answer and dismiss incoming Virtual Office calls using your desk phone.

-If you choose to disable notifications in the Virtual Office desktop app, you also disable incoming call notifications from showing on your computer screen.
-Your desk phone continues to ring and show information on an incoming call; this way, you can answer calls via desk phone without having an additional incoming call notification on your screen.
+If you choose to disable incoming call notifications in the Virtual Office desktop app, your desk phone continues to ring and show information on an incoming call; this way, you can answer calls via desk phone without having an additional incoming call notification on your screen.

 To switch to your desk phone for call audio:

 Note: If you have selected to call using your desk phone, joining audio in a Virtual Office meeting is more streamlined.

 -Not all phones are supported for incoming calls via Device supports Answer.